Conference and workshop program

 Postdoctoral fellows program

 Administered by the Ho Center for Buddhist Studies.
 Two Years.
-Stipend: $58,000 anually plus relocation/research fund of $5,000.
-For further information, see Ho Center for Buddhist Studies Postdoctoral Fellowships or email the fellowsihp administrator at email@example.com.
+Stipend: $58,000 annually plus relocation/research fund of $5,000.
+For further information, see The Ho Center for Buddhist Studies Postdoctoral Fellowships or email the fellowship administrator at firstname.lastname@example.org.

 Visiting scholars program